AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/agile-planning-tools-overview.md

 >[!IMPORTANT]
 >
->Workstreams and their related tools are not available for all customers.
+>Workstreams and their related tools are only available to a specific group of customers.

 You can use any or all of these tools in a way that works for you and your team, without committing to a specific agile methodology.